Unleash/unleash/website/docs/advanced/impression-data.md

 title: Impression data
 ---

-:::info Availability
+:::info

-The impression data feature was introduced in **Unleash 4.7**.
-Listening for events requires [an SDK that supports impression data events](../sdks/index.md#server-side-sdk-compatibility-table).
-In addition to supported server side SDKs impression data are available in JavaScript-based proxy clients.
+Availability The impression data feature was introduced in **Unleash 4.7**.
+It is available in the JavaScript-based proxy clients and in some server-side SDKs.
+Please refer to the [SDK compatibility table](../sdks/index.md#server-side-sdk-compatibility-table) for an overview of server-side SDKs that support it.

 :::

 Unleash can provide you with **impression data** about the toggles in your application.
 Impression data contains information about a specific feature toggle activation check: The client SDK will emit an **impression event** whenever it calls `isEnabled` or `getVariant`.